-Chances are you’ve heard of vitamin C before but have you ever wondered what exactly is it and what it’s good for?
+Chances are you’ve heard of vitamin C previously, but have you ever wondered what exactly it is or what it’s good for?

 Vitamin C is necessary to help with the growth and repair of tissues in all parts of the body.
 It’s also an antioxidant that contributes to healthy immunity — and we could all use extra immune support this season!